 Your car breaking down in the middle of nowhere can be a nerve-wracking situation.
-If you're unfamiliar with the area, don't know much about cars and don't have the proper emergency supplies, getting stranded on the side of the road can be downright dangerous.
-In fact, there are numerous common mistakes people make in such situations that can increase risk of injury or death.
-If you find yourself stuck with a broken down car, make sure to avoid these five critical mistakes:
+If you're unfamiliar with the area, don't know much about cars, and don't have the proper emergency supplies, getting stranded on the side of the road can be downright dangerous.
+In fact, there are numerous common mistakes people make in such situations that can increase the risk of injury or death.
+If you find yourself stuck with a broken-down car, make sure to avoid these five critical mistakes:

 1. Not having an emergency auto kit When your car breaks down, especially in inclement or cold weather, it's imperative to have emergency supplies readily available.
-Road kits will include important items such as first aid supplies, a flashlight and extra batteries, jumper cables, a rain poncho, flares, reflective triangles and an emergency blanket.
-Not only, in a worst case scenario, do these tools ensure that you can survive until help arrives, but also give you a means of alerting other vehicles of your presence (note mistake No. 2).
+Road kits will include important items such as first aid supplies, a flashlight and extra batteries, jumper cables, a rain poncho, flares, reflective triangles, and an emergency blanket.
+Not only, in the worst-case scenario, do these tools ensure that you can survive until help arrives, but also give you a means of alerting other vehicles of your presence (note mistake No. 2).

 "An emergency auto kit allows you to alert other vehicles of your presence."